Donate to TFF Book Review

 Set during the Battle of Kornovin in M41, the vast bulk of the Grey Knights chapter has been gathered to combat a massive daemonic incursion.
 Many worlds have been sacrificed and gambits played out to bring their leader, Mortarion, to a place where he might be defeated and destroyed.
 Fighting on the frontlines, Draigo is frustrated at the idea of missing such a foe’s end but when Geronitan is unexpectedly slain everything is thrown into doubt…

 What immediately shows this story has been written in the right way is that there is a clear awareness of the major criticisms of the Grey Knights’ latest incarnation.
 Dreadknights are kept to a few sentence cameo well away from the heroes.
 Draigo does not merely steamroll Mortarion within seconds to meeting him, and his victory is reminiscent of something Justicar Alaric would pull off.
-The Grey Knights are notably puritanical, not only balking at the idea of using heresy, even using true names with extreme care, but also seeming all things xenos.
+The Grey Knights are notably puratical, not only balking at the idea of using heresy, even using true names with extreme care, but seeming all things xenos as impure.
 Unlike what the codex might say, it’s hard to imagine them willingly obeying a man with a dozen daemonhosts at his command.

 This understanding extends to the story itself.
 Draigo’s introduction seems to be following the exact style of the original but this is only so such expectations can be quickly subverted.
 It introduces legitimate reasons of why he fought Mortarion alone, why his ascension to Grand Master was so swift, and even plays out a few fan criticisms.
 Geronitan and his bodyguard are brought down in seconds by Mortarion decaying them from within thanks to a horrific mistake.

 So it corrects many things, but what about the story itself?

 Along with maintaining a steady momentum and enough combat to please most 40K fans, there is a great emphasis upon character and lore.